datarefuge/s3uploader/README.md

 ## Synopsis

-Script used to upload large files to s3 bucket
+Script used to perform multipart uploads of large files to s3 bucket.
+You can upload objects that are larger than 5 GB in size.

 ## Usage